top of page

 Pronouns: She/Her

-Casey is pursuing a Master's degree in Clinical Mental Health Counseling with a substance use concentration at John Carroll University.
+Casey holds a Master's degree in Clinical Mental Health Counseling with a substance use concentration from John Carroll University.
 Casey has experience working with the LGBTQIA+ community, adolescents, and adults.
 She also has experience working in inpatient care, anxiety, depression, trauma, grief, and substance abuse.
-She values building a strong and trusting relationship with her clients and believes therapy is a collaborative process where individuals can grow and heal.
-Casey is excited to continue growing as a counselor and make a positive impact on the clients she works with.
+She has completed EMDR training to further help individuals struggling with trauma/distressing situations.
+Takes an integrative approach to therapy, drawing from CBT, DBT, person-centered, and motivational interviewing to help clients create positive changes.
+Casey also values building a strong and trusting relationship with her clients and believes therapy is a collaborative process where individuals can grow and heal.
 Casey is under the supervision of Ashley Klingelsmith, IMFT-S, LPCC-S, F.1500026-SUPV, E.0700438-SUPV.

 Brandon is currently pursuing his Masters Degree in Social Work from the Mandel School of Applied Social Sciences at Case Western Reserve University.
 He has nearly 20 years of experience in the field of social work with experiences in residential treatment facilities and the child welfare system.
 He is familiarized with several treatment modalities to address depression, anxiety, trauma and other concerns, with specializations in EMDR, Adventure and EquineTherapy.
 Brandon sees clients in-person and via telehealth.
 Brandon is under the supervision of Katharine Fertig MSW, LISW-S, LICDC, EMDRIA approved consultant, I.2002388-SUPV., LICDC,162392."